DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-resizing.md

 .embedded-demo({ "path": "grid-column-resizing/controlled", "showThemeSelector": true })

-### Resizing Mode
+## Resize Modes

-`TableColumnResizing` plugin two resizing mode, changing by `columnResizingMode` property.
+`TableColumnResizing` plugin has two resizing mode, changing by `columnResizingMode` property.
 That property may be defined by two values: `widget` and `nextColumn`.
 In Widget mode when you resize column, all following columns shifts.
 Also in this mode, you can't use `auto` and `%` width size.
 In NextColumn mode when you resize column, you change size of next column.
 In this mode you can't change summary width of columns.
-Following demo shows booth resizing mode.
+The following demo shows booth resizing modes.

 .embedded-demo({ "path": "grid-column-resizing/resizing-mode", "showThemeSelector": true })